isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 until the parking spaces are available.

-In general, smaller values for the parking lot limit are likely to cause more drops but with response times.
+In general, smaller values for the parking lot limit are likely to cause more drops but with shorter response times.
 Larger values are likely to result in fewer drops but with longer response times.
 Currently, the default value for parked-packet-limit is 256.

 ::